psztorc/hyyek-com/index.md

 ### How is this different from previous Bitcoin hard forks?

-First of all, this hard fork does not try to compete on: development, usage, or being listed on an exchange.
-Or, for that matter, the "Bitcoin" name.
+1. The hard fork is NOT competing on: development; usage; being listed on an exchange; or the "Bitcoin" name.

-Second, the new feature, "drivechain", isn't itself *the* hard fork.
-Normally, users hard fork to add a new feature.
-But here Drivechain is coded and added as a soft fork.
-The hard fork is only to lower the network's difficulty one single time.
+2. This HF doesn't actually change *any* rules, at all.
+It just resets the difficulty once, to force a second network to appear.
+3. It will be announced well in advance, allowing plenty of time for research.
+4. It has been *designed to compete* (see [GARP](http://www.truthcoin.info/blog/garp/) and [IMEX](http://www.truthcoin.info/blog/imex/)).

 ### How many developers do you have? ### {#devs}